Internships offer a small group of outstanding students the opportunity to acquire direct exposure to UNDP's work.

 The purpose of internships is not to lead to further employment with UNDP but, as mentioned, to complement an intern's studies.
 However, a number of interns, having completed their studies and met the necessary requirements, have gone on to further assignments with the UNDP or elsewhere in the United Nations system.

 Who to contact

 Selection for the internships is fully decentralized within UNDP.
-All internships are advertised on UNDP's jobs site at http://jobs.undp.org/.
+All internships for UNDP in Europe and Central Asia are advertised here.